 Fortunately, things are changing.
-Lessons learned, innovative solutions, technology developments, better commercial models – all are driving success in IoT.
+Lessons learned, innovative solutions, technology developments, and better commercial models – all are driving success in IoT.
 But that creates its own pressures for those tasked with implementing an IoT initiative.
-Failure will be less common, expectations higher.
-So how do you address the many challenges – designing fit-for-purpose devices, choosing connectivity networks and providers, managing live devices, delivering value from data analytics, futureproofing your solution.
+Failure will be less common, and expectations higher.
+So how do you address the many challenges – designing fit-for-purpose devices, choosing connectivity networks and providers, managing live devices, delivering value from data analytics, and futureproofing your solution.
 If you don’t have the in-house skills and experience to address all these areas, the answer is to work with experts.

 But do you know who’s right for you?
 Where’s a good place to start?